GIPC3

 PDZ domain-containing protein GIPC3 is a protein that in humans is encoded by the GIPC3 gene.
 GIPC3 is a member of the GIPC (GAIP-interacting protein C terminus) gene family that also includes GIPC1 and GIPC2.
-The encoded protein, GIPC3, features a centrally located PDZ domain, which is flanked on each side by a single GIPC-homology domain.

-Function

-GIPC3 is thought to be important for acoustic signal acquisition and propagation in hair cells of the mammalian cochlea.

 Gene

 The human GIPC3 gene is located on the short arm of chromosome 19 at p13.3.
 The locus extends over about 8 kbp and contains the six coding exons that give rise to an open reading frame of 639 nucleotides encoding the GIPC3 protein of 312 amino acids.
-A single PDZ domain is located at amino acid position 122-189.

 In the mouse, Gipc3 is located on chromosome 10 at cytogenetic band qC1.
 The genomic region covers a distance of 5.5 kbp.
 The six coding exons encode a protein of 297 amino acids.
 The PDZ domain is located at amino acid position 107-174.

+Structure

+GIPC3, features a centrally located PDZ domain, which is flanked on each side by a single GIPC-homology domain.

+The single PDZ domain is located at amino acid position 122-189.

+Function

+GIPC3 is thought to be important for acoustic signal acquisition and propagation in hair cells of the mammalian cochlea.

+Clinical signficance